Best Silk Pillowcase for Hair Breakage & Smoother, Stronger Strands

 - Choose a Gentle, Silk-Safe Detergent

-Add a tablespoon of white vinegar during the rinse cycle.
-This helps remove any leftover soap and restores silk’s natural pH balance. - Skip Fabric Softeners
+A tablespoon of white vinegar in the rinse cycle helps remove any lingering soap and restores silk’s natural pH balance. - Skip Fabric Softeners

-Fabric softeners coat silk fibers with chemicals, diminishing their natural smoothness and hair-protecting properties. - Air Dry Whenever Possible
+Softeners can coat silk fibers, reducing their smoothness and hair-protecting properties. - Air Dry Whenever Possible

 Lay your pillowcase flat or hang it in a shaded area to air dry.
 If you must use a dryer, tumble on the lowest heat setting for no more than 10 minutes. - Iron with Care